 Camping by Guanella Pass near Georgetown

 The railroad town of Georgetown welcomes all who come to its humble historic streets.
 It sits as a gateway to Guanella Pass, an easy national scenic byway to drive south an hour to Grant at US-285.
 Guanella Pass Road starts up from town, making camping on this route very convenient if you need to be close to amenities.
-Once you enter the Arapaho National Forest you’ll come across two campgrounds on the Georgetown side of the pass, plus a bunch of free, dispersed campsites alongside the highway.
+Once you enter the Arapaho National Forest you’ll come across two campgrounds on the Georgetown side of the pass.

 A small rustic campground set in a large aspen grove at the base of Mt.
 Bierstadt.
 This campground is popular with fishermen seeking a variety of angling venues in stream, pond, and lake fishing for brown, brook, cutthroat, and rainbow trout.